 I am Really Into reading, cotton fabrics, comfy clothing & feeling cozy, so when my friend, Michelle, told me about Storiarts I was hooked.

 This winter, I went all in after researching their products.
 I ordered writing gloves, bookbands/headbands & scarves.
-I have to say, I rarely leave my house without my Storiarts.
-They are thick, comfortable, warm & can be worn so many different ways.
+A few months in & I have to say, I rarely leave my house without my Storiarts.
+All the products are thick, comfortable, warm & can be worn so many different ways.

 These bookband or headbands are super cute as well.
-Channa likes to wear them all the time.
+Channa wears them all the time.
 They keep your ears warm & I love wearing them to keep my hair out of my face when I’m on the computer.

 If you’re on Instagram as much as me, then you’ve probably seen Storiarts products & they are the real deal.
-I’m not easy on anything & they’ve held up & look brand new after over 4 months of use.
+I’m not easy on anything & they’ve held up & look brand new after over 9 months of use.
 Spring is here & I’m thinking I may try out one of their lightweight scarves.
 I just love having words that mean something to me as part of my wardrobe.
 The fabric, the fonts & the artwork are all so beautiful & I love supporting handmade goods made in my town.
-Do any of these items interest you?
-What type of custom item would you dream up?

 - Book Review: Park Avenue Summer by Renee Rosen - April 22, 2019

 - Book Review: A Lily in the Light by Kristin Fields - April 13, 2019